ShichangZh/GStarX/README.md

 ### Usage
 - Run the GStarX to explain trained GNN models
-  - A simple example
+  - A simple example is shown below, and more examples are in `script.sh`
 ```bash
 python run_gstarx.py models='gcn' datasets='mutag'
 ```
-  - We provide more examples in `script.sh`

 - Run a baslineline method to explain trained GNN models
    - Run baseline scripts like the example below by replacing `method` with `gnn_explainer`, `pgexplainer`, `subgraphx`, `graphsvx`, or `orphicx`.